-The remuneration for each director and each of the top five key executive officers of the Economic Entity receiving the highest remuneration, and the remuneration policy during the year is disclosed in Note 22 of the financial statements.
-Additional section 300A disclosures are tabled below.
+The remuneration for each director and each of the top five key executive officers of the Economic Entity receiving the highest remuneration, and the remuneration policy during the year is disclosed in Note 20 of the financial statements.
+Additional Corporations Act 2001 section 300A disclosures are tabled below.

 As a listed company, NSX is obligated to disclose specific information in relation to the remuneration of its directors and staff.
-For convenience a table has been included (page 40), which identifies each obligation and NSX's response to each of these requirements.
+For convenience a table has been included (starting at page 41), which identifies each obligation and NSX's response to each of these requirements.